Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

 \subsection{Code Preprocessing}

-Similar to other binary analysis tools~\cite{bap, song2008bitblaze}, we use an intermediate representation (IR) to encode the semantics of instructions.
-Notably, all machine state changes (e.g., set/clear flags, stack pointer, and instruction pointer adjustments) are explicitly written into the IR.
-For example, consider the code $\tt 0x1000: cmp~\%rsi,\%rax$, the \emph{Code Preprocessor} produces its corresponding IR
+Similar to other binary analysis tools~\cite{angr, song2008bitblaze}, we use an intermediate representation (IR) to encode the semantics of instructions.
+Notably, all machine state changes (e.g., set/clear flags and stack/instruction pointer adjustments) are explicitly written into the IR.
+For example, the \emph{Code Preprocessor} takes the code $\tt 0x1000: cmp~\%rsi,\%rax$ and produces

 where we omit a few other modified flags for simplicity.